Denise van Outen: Other work

 In 2021, she returned to music and released a cover of the Les Misérables musical song "On My Own" as a charity single in aid of the Make A Difference Trust.
 In February 2021, she launched her first podcast alongside partner Eddie Boxshall.
 Before We Say I Do follows the couple as they investigate types of relationship counselling in an attempt to iron out any differences they may have before they get married.
 It is produced by Yahoo!
 UK.
+In September 2023, Van Outen released the duet "That's What Friends Are For" with Duncan James.
+The single, in aid of Macmillan Cancer Support, was recorded in tribute to their friend, singer Sarah Harding, who died from breast cancer in 2021.

 Personal life

 From 1998 to 2001, she dated Jamiroquai lead singer Jay Kay.
-The couple were engaged, but split up in 2001.
-The Jamiroquai album A Funk Odyssey is mostly about their break-up.
+The couple were engaged,.
+The Jamiroquai song "Little L" is said to have been inspired by their break-up.